BinaryRuns/weiqi.com/README.md

 - Use a strong passphrase for your GPG key
 - Rotate your keys periodically (annually recommended)
 - Always pull the latest `.env.enc` before making changes
+- If you're using WSL, apply the GPG configuration fix above to avoid decryption issues

 The `.gitignore` file is configured to allow `.env.enc` files while ignoring unencrypted `.env` files.